rijkvp/ZoekEenSpeeltuin/README.md

 - [x] No account needed
 - [x] Gives a rating
-- [ ] Editable
-- [ ] Is the information right? -> Uploader can edit / Admin can edit in phpMyAdmin
+- [ ] Editable -> Uploader can edit / Admin can edit in phpMyAdmin